Basic Safety Night Driving Checkups

 When you take driving lessons with Lisa, she will teach and supervise you to protect your eyes.

 Phone and book your next night drive with Dovetail Driving.

 Remember to get plenty of rest the night before the night driving.

-When you are tired when driving, particularly at night, you have to stop and have a short nap, becaue the fatigue will slow your reaction and decisions and greatly reduce your attention span.
+When you are tired when driving, particularly at night, you have to stop and have a short nap because the fatigue will slow your reaction and decisions and greatly reduce your attention span.

-Learn recognise these red flags and the symptoms.
+Learn to recognise these red flags and the symptoms.
 Phone Dovetail Driving at

 Night Driving Lessons Overview

 Night driving presents very different challenges from driving during the day.
-At night – without the colour and contrast of the day – vision and depth perception are significantly impaired.
+Without the colour and contrast of the day, vision and depth perception are significantly impaired at night.

-In that wisdom, the licensing laws in Western Australia requires to log a minimum five night driving hours as a learner.
-Dovetail Driving incorporated the night driving lesson in the Beginner’s Course, but will also accommodate separate lessons if requested.
+In that wisdom, the licensing laws in Western Australia require to log a minimum of five night driving hours as a learner.
+Dovetail Driving incorporated the night driving lesson in the Beginner’s Course; however, on request, Lisa will accommodate separate lessons if requested.